 South Rim AiR - February 2011

-Q: What are the timelines for the North Rim residency program?
+Q: How long is the season for the North Rim's residency program?

 Large Format photography

 Q: What is the difference between a "shared" and a "collaborative" residency?

 A: A shared residency means that you're applying to be in-residence with another artist - a spouse or a friend or family - but you intend to pursue your own individual work while in-residence

 A collaborative residency means that you and your fellow-applicant(s) intend to primarily pursue one project while in-residence.